ali-rehman-ML/py_ndt_omp/README.md

 ## Python Bindings

 This repository now includes Python bindings for `ndt_omp`, enabling its use in Python projects.
-The bindings are designed to be compatible with Open3D, addressing previous FLANN-related segmentation faults by defaulting to the `DIRECT1` search method, which bypasses FLANN conflicts.

 ### Installation
 To install the Python bindings, ensure you have the following dependencies: